EnKrypt/cardio-node/README.md

 ## Inspiration

 I was on vacation with a few friends and we found the gym closed in our hotel due to covid.
 It was 37C outside so going for a run was out of the question.
-Discussions around not getting any cardio done somehow eventually with discussions about code.
+Discussions around not getting any cardio done somehow eventually mixed with discussions about code.

 Shoutout to [@tallpants](https://github.com/tallpants) and [@deusv0lt](https://github.com/deusv0lt) for brainstorming.